Skip navigation

 What is an acetaminophen level test?

-• Taking more than one medicine that contains acetaminophen.
-Many cold, flu, and allergy medicines contain acetaminophen.
-If you take more than one medicine with acetaminophen, you may end up taking an unsafe dose without realizing it
+• Take more than one medicine that contains acetaminophen.
+For example, you may not realize that a cold, flu, allergy, or other medicine you are taking contains acetaminophen.
+If you take that medicine plus another medicine that contains acetaminophen, you may end up taking an unsafe dose.

-• Giving a child an adult version of the medicine, rather than a version designed for children
+• Give a child an adult version of the medicine, rather than the children's version.

 Other names: acetaminophen drug test, acetaminophen blood test, Paracetamol test, Tylenol drug test